StacklokLabs/mcp-tef/docs/pypi-trusted-publishing-setup.md

-# PyPI Trusted Publishing Setup for mcp-tef-cli
+# PyPI Trusted Publishing Setup for mtef (mcp-tef CLI)

-This document describes how to configure PyPI trusted publishing for the `mcp-tef-cli` package.
+This document describes how to configure PyPI trusted publishing for the `mtef` package.

 ## Overview